CVI's Volatility tokens $CVI and $UCVI are a new Defi Primitive, adding a much sought-after innovation to Defi.

 The rebase mechanism runs fully decentralized with the usage of Chainlink keepers, which activate it every day at midnight UTC.
 It’s important to note that the rebase action is purely semantic, there is no added benefit to selling/buying the tokens before or after the rebase occurs.
 Without the rebase, an arbitrage between the DEX and AMM would have caused the token price to depreciate in value, thus losing peg, while the rebase instead lowers the token supply which allows keeping the peg.

 In the event there was no arbitrage between the DEX and the AMM, the result of the rebase operations would be a token price higher than its intrinsic price on the AMM.
 Overall, the peg is kept by the combination of allowing arbitrage to flow between the DEX and AMM, in combination with the daily rebases.
 The following table summarizes the effect of both arbitrage and the rebase operations:

 CVI (Range bound 0-200): it’s the first volatility token in the market that is pegged to the implied volatility of both, Ethereum and Bitcoin, by being pegged to the CVI index.
 CVI can be traded in the Arbitrum network on SushiSwap and Polygon network on QuickSwap .
 By buying the token on a DEX, the user holds a LONG position on the CVI index.

-UCVI (Ultra CVI - Targeted to maintain peg with x1.5 leveraged CVI via arbitrage.
-Range bound 0-400): After achieving the new CVI V3 design goals with the creation of the Theta Vault, which will allow a sustainable and scalable source of liquidity for the CVI volatility tokens on any secondary market and decentralized exchange, we introduce Ultra CVI (UCVI), the leveraged token for the CVI index.
+UCVI (Ultra CVI - A 3x stretched version of CVI.
+Range bound 0-660): After achieving the new CVI V3 design goals with the creation of the Theta Vault, which will allow a sustainable and scalable source of liquidity for the CVI volatility tokens on any secondary market and decentralized exchange, we introduced Ultra CVI (UCVI), the leveraged token for the CVI index.